 Riga is the largest capital of the 3 Baltic countries and boasts excellent architecture, food and nightlife, for great prices.
 It used to be difficult to visit Riga, given that it was formerly part of the Soviet Union.
 But now that several European discount carriers fly there or to neighboring Vilnius, Lithuania and Tallinn, Estonia, more people are traveling to Riga.

 All of the Baltic capitals are worth visiting.
 We also enjoyed our time in Vilnius and would return if the opportunity arose.
 While we haven’t been to Tallinn, Estonia, we consistently read and hear great things.
-In the future we’re planning to travel to Tallinn and visit St. Petersburg, Russia on their free 72 hour visa.
-The free 72 hour visa is only available for travellers visiting St. Petersburg by ferry, which you can also take from Helsinki.
+In the future, we’re planning to travel to Tallinn and visit St. Petersburg, Russia on their free 72-hour visa.
+The free 72-hour visa is only available for travelers visiting St. Petersburg by ferry, which you can also take from Helsinki.

 Travel Tips for Great Off the Radar Eastern European Cities to Visit

 Use Uber over taxis in Eastern Europe.
 It’s cheaper and on average more reliable because of GPS tracking.
-If you’ve never used Uber, sign up here and receive $20 credit towards your first ride!
+If you’ve never used Uber, sign up here free and receive credits off your first rides!

-You’ll generally find the best hotel prices on booking.com.
-You can also find awesome value on apartments with consistently good reviews on Airbnb.
-If you’ve never used the service, sign up here for a $40 credit off your first stay!
+You’ll often find the best hotel prices on booking.com.
+You can also find awesome value on apartments with consistently great reviews on Airbnb.
+If you’ve never used the service, sign up here free and receive a discount off your first stay!
+Just be sure to book apartments with consistently good reviews.